RISE Sleep Tracker

 Expert tip: As we age, our circadian rhythms flatten, and so the signals for when to go to sleep or wake up are weaker.
 This means it’s even more important to keep up healthy circadian rhythm habits as we get older to maximize our sleep and energy.

-For a final piece of advice, we turned to our sleep advisor and medical reviewer, Dr. Chester Wu.
+For a final piece of advice, we turned to Dr. Chester Wu, who is double board certified in Psychiatry and Sleep Medicine.
 Here’s what he had to say about how best to keep your circadian rhythm in check.

 Circadian rhythm test online